 MIG welding classes are taught by David Hall.
 The welding classes are structured to teach the basics in welding, creative welding for the weekend warrior.
 Please note that the welding classes are not to be considered formal training in welding.
 Certification is not available.

 Registration for all classes can be successful through this website.
-PayPal buttons are located after each class for easy registration or registration can be made through Blue Ridge Community College.
+PayPal buttons are located after each class for easy registration (your PayPal receipt is your class registration confirmation) or registration can be made through Blue Ridge Community College.
 Blacksmith certification students please register through Blue Ridge Community College.

 The Virginia Institute of Blacksmithing is a member of the following groups: Shenandoah Valley Blacksmithing Guild, Central Virginia Blacksmithing, Artisans Center of Virginia (ACV) and the Shenandoah Valley Art Center (SVAC).